nf-core/gwas/README.md

 ![Diagram](nf-core-gwas-diagram.png)

 > [!NOTE]
 > This is an intendded diagram of what the pipeline will do.
-Please feel free to contribute and add more tools are considered that will enhance or add new helpful features to it
+Please feel free to contribute and add more tools are considered that will enhance or add new helpful features to it.
+Modify the following diagram as the pipeline evolves [Excalidraw diagram](https://excalidraw.com/#room=29c5ae0d0b30de77800b,idXDcLVCH_n0pzU5bXfxtA)

 ## Usage